jmscudder/COVID/index.md

 ![](Vaccinations.png)

 >The current total number of first round vaccinations is equivalent to 7 people out of every 15 in the state of Ohio having begun their vaccination sequence, or 3 people out of every 5 people over age 18.
- >This is 46.66 percent of the population of Ohio, and 59.89 percent of the 18+ population.
+ >This is 46.75 percent of the population of Ohio, and 60.01 percent of the 18+ population.

->The current total number of second round vaccinations is equivalent to 8 people out of every 19 in the state of Ohio having completed their vaccination sequence, or 7 people out of every 13 people over age 18.
+>The current total number of second round vaccinations is equivalent to 11 people out of every 26 in the state of Ohio having completed their vaccination sequence, or 6 people out of every 11 people over age 18.
->This is 42.1 percent of the population of Ohio, and 54.04 percent of the 18+ population.
+>This is 42.29 percent of the population of Ohio, and 54.28 percent of the 18+ population.

->Currently fully protected by the vaccine are: 4659525 people, who received their second round vaccination on or before May 31 2021.
+>Currently fully protected by the vaccine are: 4664238 people, who received their second round vaccination on or before Jun 01 2021.
->This represents 39.83 percent of the population of Ohio, or 51.12 percent of the 18+ population.
+>This represents 39.87 percent of the population of Ohio, or 51.17 percent of the 18+ population.